-As Sue was sketching a pair of elegant horseshow riding trousers and a monocle of the figure of the hero, an Idaho cowboy, she heard a low sound, several times repeated.
+As Sue was sketching a pair of elegant horseshow riding trousers and a monocle on the figure of the hero, an Idaho cowboy, she heard a low sound, several times repeated.
 She went quickly to the bedside.

 Johnsy's eyes were open wide.
-She was looking out the window and counting-counting backward.
+She was looking out the window and countingcounting backward.